Getting to the Fair

 Who can participate in the Georgia Educational Technology Fair?

-The GaETF is made up of the 1st place winners from the thirteen recognized regional technology fairs.
+The GaETF is made up of the 1st place winners from the sixteen recognized regional technology fairs.
 The regional directors submit a list of the 1st place winners and that is the official entry list for GaETF.

 What do I need to bring to the Tech Fair?